-Struggling to find a space to fit a desk without taking over a whole room?
+An alcove office is the perfect solution if you are struggling to find a space to fit a desk without taking over a whole room.
 With a little bit of time and imagination, you can turn a small space into a practical working area.

 An alcove office is a practical and efficient solution for busy households, professionals working from home or children needing to catch up on homework.
 It makes clever use out of an awkward space and creates extra storage for all your items.

 Find more weekend projects on our dedicated page.

 You will need:

 For the table:

 - 1 x desk board (19mm medium-density fiberboard)

 - 1 x narrow support strip for the back (cut to the same length as the desk board)

 - 2 x narrow support strips for the sides (cut slightly smaller than the width of the desk board)

 - 2 x narrow support strips for the back (cut to the same length of the shelf board)